opendocsg/slw-judgments-backfill/2012_SGHC_109/report.md

 _Chee Soon Juan and others v Public Prosecutor_

-40     In the recent decision of _Chee Soon Juan and others v Public Prosecutor_ [2011] 3 SLR 50 (“ _Chee Soon Juan_ ”), an earlier case which is not to be confused with the present appeal, one of the issues which fell to be determined on appeal was whether the appellants ought reasonably to have known that a permit was required for their activity.
+40     In the recent decision of _Chee Soon Juan and others v Public Prosecutor_ <span class="citation">[2011] 3 SLR 50</span> (“ _Chee Soon Juan_ ”), an earlier case which is not to be confused with the present appeal, one of the issues which fell to be determined on appeal was whether the appellants ought reasonably to have known that a permit was required for their activity.
 In addressing this issue, Woo J adopted a similar purposive approach to interpreting Rule 5 as Choo J in _Chong Kai Xiong._ Woo J stated at [4] and [9] that:

  4 The MOR was promulgated pursuant to the power granted to the Minister of Home Affairs by s 5(1) of the Miscellaneous Offences (Public Order and Nuisance) Act (Cap 184, 1997 Rev Ed) (“the MOA”).
 The purpose of the MOR was to ensure the maintenance of public order and to prevent congestion and annoyance caused by assemblies and processions held by all kinds of groups and organisations : see the statement of the Senior Minister of State for Home Affairs, Dr Lee Boon Yang, at the Second Reading of the Minor Offences (Amendment) Bill ( Singapore Parliamentary Debates, Official Report (16 February 1989) vol 52 at col 689).